spring-projects/spring-retry/README.md

 If the business logic does not succeed before the template decides to abort, the client is given the chance to do some alternate processing through the recovery callback.

-Version 1.3.3 added the `noRecoveryForNotRetryable` property to the template.
+Version 1.3.3 added the `noRecoveryForNotRetryable` and `noRecoveryForNotRetryableExceptions` properties to the template.
-When `true`, the recovery callback is not invoked if the retry policy is configured with a not-retryable exception and one is thrown.
+When `noRecoveryForNotRetryable` is `true`, the recovery callback is not invoked if the retry policy is configured with a not-retryable exception and one is thrown.
+The same behavior for exceptions set by `noRecoveryForNotRetryableExceptions`.
 By default, the recovery callback is always called, regardless of whether the exception is retryable or not.

 ## Stateless Retry